fluxcd/flux2/rfcs/0005-artifact-revision-and-digest/README.md

 #### Backwards compatibility

-To allow backwards compatability in the notification-controller, Flux CLI and other applicable components.
-The `Revision` new field value format could be detected by the presence of the `@` or `:` characters.
+To allow backwards compatability in the notification-controller, Flux CLI and other applicable components, the `Revision` new field value format could be detected by the presence of the `@` or `:` characters.
 Falling back to their current behaviour if not present, phasing out the old format in a future release.